SoftwareAG/c8y-docs/content/machine-learning/api-reference-bundle/jobs.md

 |PARAMS||
 |:---|:---|
 |withTotalPages (Boolean)|optional request parameter for displaying total pages; default value is true.
-|currentPage (Number)|optional request parameter for navigating to a particular page; default value is 1.
+|currentPage (number)|optional request parameter for navigating to a particular page; default value is 1.
-|pageSize (Number)|optional request parameter for specifying number of entries to be shown in a single page; default value is 5.
+|pageSize (number)|optional request parameter for specifying number of entries to be shown in a single page; default value is 5.

 **Example Request**